cpowell720/thenewsprint.co/_posts/2015-03-16-the-apple-watch-is-finally-a-legitimate-excuse-for-your-friend-to-call-you-a-snob-again.markdown

 ---
 layout: post
-title: “"The Apple Watch is finally a legitimate excuse for your friend to call you a snob again."”
+title: “The Apple Watch is finally a legitimate excuse for your friend to call you a snob again.”
 date: 2015-03-16 11:49
 link: http://www.digitaltrends.com/wearables/apple-watch-snobs/
 ---